 Common SSL Certificate Errors and How to Fix Them

-In this blog post, we’ll explore the most common SSL certificate errors, their causes, and actionable steps to fix them.
+In this blog post, we’ll explore the most common SSL certificate errors, their causes, and step-by-step solutions to resolve them.
 Let’s dive in!

 What It Means:

 This error occurs when the browser cannot verify the authenticity of your SSL certificate.
-Visitors may see a warning message like “Your connection is not private” or “This site’s security certificate is not trusted.”
+It typically displays a warning like “Your connection is not private” or “This site’s security certificate is not trusted.”

 - The SSL certificate was issued by an untrusted Certificate Authority (CA).